ecker-lab/object-centric-representation-benchmark/README.md

 ```
 python3 ocrb/eval/eval_mot.py --gt_file='ocrb/data/gt_jsons/vmds_test.json' --pred_file='ocrb/vimon/ckpts/pretrained/vmds_pred_list.json' --results_path='ocrb/vimon/ckpts/pretrained/vmds_results.json' --exclude_bg
 ```
-where --gt_file specifies the path to the ground truth annotation file, --pred_file specifies the path to the annotation file with the model predictions and -results_path gives the path where to save the result dictionary.
+where --gt_file specifies the path to the ground truth annotation file, --pred_file specifies the path to the annotation file containing the model predictions and -results_path gives the path where to save the result dictionary.
+Set --exclude_bg to exclude background segmentations masks from the evaluation.

 ## Leaderboard
 Analysis of SOTA object-centric representation learning models for MOT.
 Results shown as mean ± standard deviation of three runs with different random training seeds.
 Models ranked according to MOTA for each dataset.